 Please download Advanced PC Fixer™ to remove (2) viruses from your computer.

 Virus Name: Ransomware 2.0; Trojan.Win32.SendIP.15

 The alert looks fairly true-to-life, therefore no wonder many users get on the hook and follow the malicious recommendation.
 By clicking on the button for the imposed download, you run the risk of catching a fake antispyware program that will deploy yet another brainwashing campaign on your machine.
 The Advanced PC Fixer culprit will get automatically configured to run at boot time.
 It will display annoying counterfeit system scan reports along with error messages in an attempt to dupe you into thinking the machine is badly acting up.
 The final objective is to persuade you to purchase the licensed copy of the junk utility.
 Ultimately, the Ransomware 2.0; Trojan.Win32.SendIP.15 scam popups may result in further computer contamination, so it is recommended to stop the attack in its tracks before it grows into a more serious issue.

-The extermination of the Ransomware 2.0; Trojan.Win32.SendIP.15 redirect virus can be efficiently accomplished with reliable security software.
+The extermination of Ransomware 2.0; Trojan.Win32.SendIP.15 popup can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

 2. The scan will come up with a list of detected items.
 Click Fix Threats to get the redirect removed from your system.
 Completing this phase of the cleanup process is most likely to lead to complete eradication of the infection.
 However, it might be a good idea to consider ascertaining the scam is gone for good.